emmahone/Git-Good-Quick/README.md

 ```
 Working locally using Git involves a few basic steps.
 Here's a general overview:

-1. Create a local repository: To start working locally with Git, you first need to create a local repository on your computer.
+1. `Create a local repository`: To start working locally with Git, you first need to create a local repository on your computer.
 You can do this by creating a new directory and running the "git init" command within that directory.
 This will create a new repository that you can use to manage your code.

-2. Create a branch: Before making any changes to your code, it's a good idea to create a new branch.
+2. `Create a branch`: Before making any changes to your code, it's a good idea to create a new branch.
 This will allow you to work on your changes without affecting the main codebase.
 To create a new branch, use the "git checkout -b" command followed by the name of the new branch.

-3. Make changes: Once you've created a new branch, you can start making changes to the code.
+3. `Make changes`: Once you've created a new branch, you can start making changes to the code.
 Use your favorite text editor or integrated development environment (IDE) to edit the code files as needed.

-4. Add changes: After you've made changes to the code, you need to tell Git which files you want to include in the next commit.
+4. `Add changes`: After you've made changes to the code, you need to tell Git which files you want to include in the next commit.
 Use the "git add" command to stage changes for the next commit.
 You can either add specific files using the file name, or you can add all changes using the "git add ." command.

-5. Commit changes: Once you've staged your changes, you can commit them to your local repository using the "git commit" command.
+5. `Commit changes`: Once you've staged your changes, you can commit them to your local repository using the "git commit" command.
 When you commit changes, you should include a brief message that describes the changes you've made.

-6. Repeat steps 3-5 as needed: Continue working on your code, making changes, staging them, and committing them as needed.
+6. `Repeat steps 3-5 as needed`: Continue working on your code, making changes, staging them, and committing them as needed.
 You can switch between branches using the "git checkout" command, and you can view your current branch and the status of your changes using the "git status" command.

 7. When you are happy with the contents of your local branch, push your changes to the remote repository.